 What is the late enrollment penalty for Medicare Part B?

-However, people who delay Part B enrollment and didn’t have current job-based health coverage can find themselves out of luck.
-They don’t qualify for the Part B Special Enrollment Period and can’t enroll in Part B until the next General Enrollment Period (GEP), which runs from January to March of each year, with coverage effective the month following enrollment (coverage used to take effect in July, but that has changed as of 2023).
-The GEP for the current year may have passed by the time you discover you need Part B, potentially your Part B coverage effective date by an entire year.
+However, people who delay Part B enrollment without having current job-based health coverage can find themselves out of luck.
+They don’t qualify for the Part B Special Enrollment Period and can’t enroll in Part B until the next General Enrollment Period (GEP), which runs from January to March of each year, with coverage effective the month following enrollment (coverage used to take effect in July, but that changed as of 2023).
+The GEP for the current year may have passed by the time you discover you need Part B, potentially delaying your Part B coverage effective date by an entire year.
 (More information about the Part B Special Enrollment Period is here.)

 Can I get a Part B penalty waived?